Barhi, Hazaribagh: History

+Basudev Katriar was the first chief of Barhi.
+The Katriar family started the durga puja tradition in Barhi in 1906.
+The Katriar family were the erstwhile Zamindars of Barhi and Diwan Of Ramgarh Raj.
+They belonged to the chitraguptavanshi kayastha community.

+The Katriar family has produced several notable public figures including Radha Govind Prasad, who served as a Member of Bihar Legislative Council (MLC), Deputy finance minister in the Government of Bihar (1957-1961) and Chairman of Bihar Legislative Council in 1962.

 Civic administration

 Police station

 Barhi police station serves the Barhi CD block.

 CD block HQ

 The headquarters of Barhi CD block are located at Barhi.

 Demographics

 According to the 2011 Census of India, Barhi had a total population of 11,867, of which 6,107 (51%) were males and 5,560 (49%) were females.
 Population in the age range 0–6 years was 1,755.
 The total number of literate persons in Barhi was 8,140 (80.50% of the population over 6 years).

 As of 2001 India census, Barhi had a population of 9,933.
 Males constitute 53% of the population and females 47%.
 Barhi has an average literacy rate of 60%, higher than the national average of 59.5%; with 62% of the males and 38% of females literate.
 18% of the population is under 6 years of age.